 The exhibition was a mechanism to initiate conversations around treatment in 2015 and current advances which mean PLHIV can live long, fulfilling lives, free from the burden of disease and the issues that treatments have traditionally presented for PLHIV.
-It was also a means to address issues around stigma and show that PLHIV have real long term aspirations just like everyone else.
+It was also a means to address issues around stigma and show that people living with HIV have real long term aspirations just like everyone else.

 HIV IS at Fair Day 2016